The Negro Spiritual: From Cotton Field to Concert Hall

 . . . inspiration for truly national music might be derived from the Negro melodies or Indian chants.
 I was led to take this view partly by the fact that the so-called plantation songs are indeed the most striking and appealing melodies that have yet been found on this side of the water, but largely by the observation that this seems to be recognized, though often unconsciously, by most Americans. . . .
 The most potent as well as most beautiful among them, according to my estimation, are certain of the so-called plantation melodies and slave songs, all of which are distinguished by unusual and subtle harmonies, the like of which I have found in no other songs but those of old Scotland and Ireland.3

 In 1916, Burleigh wrote the song, “Deep River,” for voice and piano.
 By that point in his career, he had written a few vocal and instrumental works based on the plantation melodies he had learned as a child.
-However, his setting of “Deep River” is considered to be the first work of its kind to be written in art song form specifically for performance by a trained singer.
+However, his setting of “Deep River” is considered to be one of the first works of its kind to be written in art song form specifically for performance by a trained singer.

 “Deep River” and other spiritual settings became very popular with concert performers and recording artists, both black and white.
 It was soon common for recitals to end with a group of spirituals.
 Musicians such as Roland Hayes and Marian Anderson made these songs a part of their repertoires.
 Paul Robeson is credited as being the first to give a solo vocal recital of all Negro spirituals and worksongs in 1925 at the Greenwich Village Theatre, New York, New York.